 St Anne’s Cathedral, Belfast, UK (2003 - 2010)

 Aged 25, Philip was appointed Director of Music at St Anne’s Cathedral, Belfast, becoming the youngest Anglican Cathedral Organist at the time.
 He was responsible for recruitment and training of the Cathedral Choir of Boys and Adults, and also founded the Cathedral Youth Choir.
 The Centenary of the Consecration of the Cathedral was celebrated in 2004 with a busy year of additional special services and events.
 In 2007, the choir was pivotal in celebrating the Consecration of the newly erected Spire of Hope.
 The Cathedral Choirs recorded three CDs under Philip's direction - Mysterium (Christmas Music) Celtic Inspirations and a volume of Hymns for Priory Records.
 The choir also broadcast live on BBC Radio 4, and featured in two Songs of Praise programmes from the Cathedral.
 This was also a prolific time for composition, writing a new original Christmas anthem or carol arrangement every year, including A Christmas Blessing and Lully Lulla Lullay.
-Philip recorded the albums Creation, A Christmas Blessing and Te Deum and Benedicite: Music for the Liturgy CDs in Belfast and Downpatrick Cathedrals.
+Philip recorded the albums Creation, A Christmas Blessing, Te Deum and Benedicite: Music for the Liturgy CDs in Belfast and Downpatrick Cathedrals.

 Composer and Conductor, Belfast and Chester, UK (2010 - 2015)